andrew-weinrich/employees/employees/README.md

-# employees
+# Employees

-How to start the employees application
+How to start the Employees application
 ---

 1. Run `mvn clean install` to build your application
-1. Start application with `java -jar target/employees-1.0.jar server config.yml`
+1. Start application with `java -jar target/employees-1.0-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:8080`

 Health Check